QuentinRa/blog.quentinra.dev/proj/project-management/cdc/risks.md

 ## Some ideas

-As a student, I through about these risks
+As a student, I thought about these risks

 * **team**
   * a student isn't working